XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 Not unsubscribing from events can lead to null reference exceptions.
 This happens because the event handling method will still be called on an object that has been deleted.
 {{% /callout %}}

+### Pre and Post Event Naming

+UltimateXR follows the [.Net Event Naming](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-type-members#names-of-events) conventions.
+Especifically these 3 rules:
+1. DO name events with a verb or a verb phrase.
+Examples include `Clicked`, `Painting`, `DroppedDown`, and so on.
+2. DO give events names with a concept of before and after, **using the present and past tenses**.
+3. DO NOT use "Before" or "After" prefixes or postfixes to indicate pre- and post-events.
+Use present and past tenses as just described.

 ## `UxrGrabManager` Events
 These events are raised whenever any element in the scene activates them.
 They all receive a `UxrManipulationEventArgs` object that contains specific manipulation information about the event.
 Depending on which event is being raised, some fields may be left unused.
 For example, a *Grabbed* will never use the `UxrManipulationEventArgs.ReleaseVelocity` property.